970Design/nsz-vue-gravity-forms-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Secure proxy endpoints for headless Gravity Forms integration with Vue.js and Astro.js frontends.
+Secure proxy endpoints for headless Gravity Forms integration with Vue.js.

 == Description ==

 970 Design Vue Gravity Forms (Headless) provides secure REST API endpoints for using Gravity Forms in a headless WordPress environment.
-Perfect for decoupled architectures using Vue.js, Astro.js, or other JavaScript frameworks.
+Perfect for decoupled architectures using Vue.js, Astro.js, or other JavaScript framework that can support Vue components.

 **Features:**